Zucchini Corn Fritters Tasty and Easy Recipe

 Using fresh corn enhances the taste, but frozen works too.
 Green onions bring brightness and a mild onion flavor.
 Baking powder helps them rise, making them airy.
 Season with salt and pepper to balance the flavors.

 You can serve these fritters with a dollop of sour cream or yogurt for creaminess.
 This simple combination of ingredients creates a dish that is tasty, fun, and easy to make.
-For the full recipe, check out the details above.

 Step-by-Step Instructions